renandantasp/Kodama/README.md

    - [-]  The user will receive an verification email for validate his account
 - [x]  The user can login
    - [x] The user will be logged out after 30 minutes of inactivity
-   - [-] The user can redefine his password if he forgot
+   - [-] The user can redefine his password if he forgets
 -  [x] The user can follow another user
 -  [x] The user can be followed for another user
    - [x] This would create a notification for the user